SvenGroen/Diffusion-based-Tabular-Data-Synthesis/README.md

 ><span style="font-size:1.3em;">*I want to find the best hyperparameters for a diffusion model (RECOMMENDED)*</span>

-1. Locate `src/tabsynth/exp/[dataset_name]/config.toml` and set your experiment parameters to your likening.
+1. Locate `src/tabsynth/exp/[dataset_name]/config.toml` and set your experiment parameters to your liking.
 Note that the following parameters will be changed and explored during hyperparameter training, so changing them here has no effect:
 ```
 ['model_params']['rtdl_params']['d_layers']